Thrillers, Suspense & Mystery

 | Reviewed by Meg McKinnon

 Gerry Burke’s Double is a tongue-in-cheek espionage thriller that combines two novellas to deliver a rollicking ride for fans of the genre.
 Sunbeams from Siberia begins with the brutal murder of Delia Deschamps in the quaint English village of Omelette.
-What appears to be a simple countryside homicide unravels into an elaborate Russian plot to detonate a dirty bomb at Oxford University.
-Delia, it turns out, was an MI5 operative planted in the village post office to monitor suspicious mail.
-Her murder connects to a conspiracy involving smuggled...
+What appears to be a simple countryside homicide unravels into an elaborate Russian plot to detonate a bomb at Oxford University.
+But who is Delia, and would anyone murder her?
+Her murder connects to a conspiracy involving smuggled plutonium, a Russian nuclear scientist posing as “Miss Potato Pa...

 The Cobalt Conspiracy